Terrence Murphy (American football): Coaching career

 Murphy also served as a coaching intern for the Green Bay Packers.

-Post-coaching
+Personal life

+Murphy is married to Erica Murphy, who is also a Realtor and co-owner of Terrence Murphy Companies.
+They have 3 children and are now living in Bryan, Texas.

-After retiring from the NFL, Murphy relocated back to College Station.
-He is involved in the community of Bryan-College Station, and has also started a few different business endeavors.
+After retiring from the NFL, Murphy relocated back to Bryan-College Station.
+He has started several businesses as well as the Terrence Murphy Camp, a 501c3 that focuses on faith, finance, and football.
 He is the CEO, Broker for TM5 Properties, a real estate company specializing in residential, land and investments in Brazos County, Texas.
+TM5 received the Aggie 100 award from Texas A&M University Mays Business School for being one of the fastest-growing Aggie-owned and Aggie-operated companies in the world in 2015, 2016 & 2018.